The-FerryMan1/The-FerryMan1/README.md

 ###

 <p align="left">📚 I'm currently learning Go lang.
-Go lang is great, I want to add it on my backend technology, and something to build with it.<br><br>🎯 Goals: First of all, why I make this Readme profile because I wanted to land a job, but my goal is to build something special or be part of a great project</p>
+Go lang is great, I want to add it to my backend technology, and something to build with it.<br><br>🎯 Goals: First of all, I make this Readme profile because I wanted to land a job, but my goal is to build something special or be part of a great project</p>

 ###